stwe/MDCII/README.md

 ## Roadmap MDCII v0.2

-I don't have any more features planned for version 0.1.
-It's primarily about bug fixes and refactoring of some classes.

 * refactoring menus and add missing translations
 * World Generator2 is renamed to IslandGenerator; the files created in this way becomes a new file extension.
-* a new editor combines the islands created with the island generator into a map/world
+* a new editor combines the islands created with the IslandGenerator into a map/world
 * it should be possible to build roads; another Layer may be created for this
 * animations should be possible showing how residents brings goods from A to B; for this the A* algorithm can be implemented
 * further down my priority list: the terrain is to be expanded to include rivers and mountains